siteleaf/siteleaf.com/features.markdown

     body: Sync your Siteleaf content to local Markdown files and develop your site completely offline.
 Work faster, even without an internet connection.
   - title: Preprocessors
     body: Siteleaf now includes built-in support for compiling Sass, SCSS, and CoffeeScript, thanks to the power of Jekyll.
 The future is now.
+  - title: Free publishing
+    body: While we’ve always had free accounts for developers, publishing was reserved for paid accounts only.
+We’re now making it possible to publish to GitHub Pages, totally free for developers and open source projects.
   background: smoke
   graphic: g-develop
 - title: More powerful.